Originally Published June 21st, 2018 | Updated June 18th, 2019

 Hurry!
 Strawberry Season is Short But Sweet

 Everyone always asks: when is strawberry picking season?
-While it varies from year to year, strawberry season typically runs from early to late June.
-This year, it may go into the first few days of July.
+While it varies from year to year, strawberry season typically runs from early June to early July.
+For 2019, the season is off to a later start – with the first strawberries being ready for picking on June 15th.
+The season should extend past July 4th this year.

 If you miss out on strawberries, no worries.
-Raspberry season begins in early July, followed by blueberries in mid-July.
+Raspberry and blueberry season begins in early- to mid-July.
 Navarino Orchard offers 6 varieties of pick-your-own raspberries.
-In addition to the early July crop, there’s a fall variety that can be picked up until the first frost.
+In addition to the July crop, there’s a fall variety that can be picked up until the first frost.

 7 Strawberry Picking Tips